hashimcodes/Snake-2D/README.md

 # Snake-2D-Game
-Snake 2D game using Unity
+Snake 2D game in C# using Unity as game engine.